 Finally, at eighteen, a diagnosis – chronic active hepatitis (now known as autoimmune hepatitis) – and the only known case on the island of Barbados at the time.
 I yellowed, my abdomen became painfully distended and my organs threatened to shut down.
 Prognosis – a five-year life expectancy.
 I was put on large doses of steroids (the wonder drug) and managed to stay clear of the hospital ward for the next few years.

 I dived into life with every intention of making each day count.
 I became a teacher and gained a scholarship with the island’s national dance company (The Barbados Dance Theater Company) – first two entries on my bucket list.
 Checked.
 The following summer, I traveled to London – item number three checked.
-But even on steroids my immune system continued to destroy my liver (cirrhosis) and just before the Christmas of 1998 I underwent emergency surgery for hemorrhaging esophageal varices.
+But even on steroids my immune system continued to destroy my liver.
+Cirrhosis set in and just before the Christmas of 1998 I underwent emergency surgery for hemorrhaging esophageal varices.
 Close call!

-It was during the second week in March of 2005 that a got the first liver transplant.
-I awoke from surgery feeling better than I had in months but that was short-lived.
+During the second week in March of 2005 my first liver transplant was a success and I awoke from surgery feeling better than I had in months.
+But that was short-lived.
 What happened next is as it was told to me by my husband.
 Within the first week my new liver failed.
 For six days I waited in an induced coma and on the seventh I was re-transplanted.
 A Miracle!

-The first year following the transplant was real challenging.
-I was constantly nauseous, constantly on the verge of vomiting, and scared to death of the tri-pronged surgical scar that I now regard as my personal trademark.
-Then life got better and I picked up where I left off.
+The first year following the transplant was extremely challenging – constant nauseous, on the verge of vomiting, and scared to death of the tri-pronged surgical scar that I now regard as my personal trademark.
+But life slowly got better and I was able to pick up where I left off.